• Skip to Content

 Master of Science (MS)

 The mission of the Department of Medical Sciences is to educate and inspire diverse and interdisciplinary professionals to be leaders and innovators in medical science.
+We offer an interdisciplinary doctoral degree in healthcare leadership, a Master of Science in Physician Assistant Studies, and a graduate certificate in extreme medicine.

-Established in 1971, the physician assistant program has a long-standing history of, and expertise in, the education and training of physician assistants.
+Our flagship program in PA studies was established in 1971 and has a long-standing history of, and expertise in, the education and training of PAs.
 The PA program is located in close proximity to Boston’s major academic medical centers and was the first generalist PA training program in the nation to offer a master’s degree in 1985.
+This rigorous, highly integrated curriculum offers our students the opportunity to obtain broad generalist training that is designed to prepare them for successful employment in all fields of clinical practice.

 Master of Science (MS)